Profession: 2nd US President

 - 1782-04-19 John Adams secures Dutch Republic's recognition of the United States as an independent government and house he purchased in The Hague, Netherlands became first American embassy.

 - 1788-06-17 After a lengthy stay in Europe, future US President John Adams and his wife Abigail Adams return to Boston

-- 1800-11-01 John Adams becomes the first US president to live in White House
+- 1800-11-01 John Adams becomes the first US President to live in the White House

 - 1826-07-04 Past presidents Thomas Jefferson and John Adams both die on the 50th anniversary of the Declaration of Independence, President John Quincy Adams calls "visible and palpable remarks of Divine Favor"